SpeedyQweku/EHT/README.md

 `Uses dork in google and bing search engine to find subdomains and paths.`

-- Hfind.py
+- wfinder.py

-`Separetes http and https URLs from a file and returns them in a different files.`
+`Returns the line starting/ending with the specified string from a file.`

 - ip-space.py